SunnySuite/Sunny.jl/docs/src/examples.md

 As only the Fe atoms are spinful, the second line here is selecting out just them.
-However, the [`subcrystal`](@ref) function critically retains information about the symmetry of the crystal structure with the I atoms present, which is important for symmetry-constraining allowed interactions between sites.
+However, the [`subcrystal`](@ref) function critically retains information about the symmetry of the crystal structure with the I atoms present, which is important for symmetry-constraining allowed interactions between atoms.

 **(2)** We proceed to define our Hamiltonian similarly as before, however this time many more interactions are present.
 See the documentation on the